caballeto/mcc/README.md

 Implemented the general structure, but failed to correctly write the structure offsets.
 So, the values are being rewritten, hence I need to debug it and fix the offset problems.

+## Day 19

+Huh, I feel like I am making some progress.
+Today I have fixed the implementation of structs and added unions.
+I have also fixed several bugs with arrays in structs/unions.
+In my implementation unions and structs are almost identical, the difference only is in how much memory is allocated for them.
+So, yeah, this part was tough, and I am sure that there are many hidden bugs in implementation, as I have tested on straightforward examples.

+Following, I am going to work on adding `enum`, `switch` and conditional operators.

+*Bug fix:*

+- [**test 30**] fix index operation with pointer types `int* ptr = &array; ptr[2] = 10;`